emdete/minipov/README.md

 ### POV

-All code using the original function of the minipov are named `pov*.c`.
+All code using the original function of the minipov are named `pov/pov*.c`.

 To generate an textline the programm `gen_pov.c` is provided.